matter-labs/zksync-data-dump/data/README.md

 - **Logs:** 298 files
 - **L2 to L1 logs:** 298 files

 These files are structured to facilitate processing on local machines, such as laptops.
 Python scripts are provided for data download, along with [Jupyter notebooks](https://github.com/matter-labs/zksync-data-dump/tree/main/notebooks) for quick exploration and analysis.
-The dataset aims to support in-depth analysis of the ZKSync network and its transactions.
+The dataset aims to support in-depth analysis of the ZKsync network and its transactions.

 ## Usage Recommendations